Shubhang1234/TwoStage-OTA/README.md

 The proposed operational transconductance amplifier consists of two stages: <br />
 1) An input differential pair <br />
 2) Common source amplifier stage <br />
+This amplifier is compensated using Miller Compensation technique.
+As its a second order amplifier it has two poles and one zero.
+The Miller capacitor decreases the value of dominant pole and drifts the second pole away from dominant one hence increasing the headroom for phase margin.
+This effect is called pole splitting. <br />
 ![image](https://user-images.githubusercontent.com/56774313/155373573-14cedc3a-13c6-45fe-821e-bdb5b2cd07dd.png) <br />
 Fig 1: Refrence Circuit Design of Proposed Circuit <br />
 ## Refrence Circuit Waveform <br />